You have to pick and choose what dog training advice, tips and “style” to use for your own dog. Don’t listen to me or anyone else.

 I have to say, I’ve even bopped him on the nose a few times for nipping me or jumping on me.
 It’s not something I’m comfortable recommending, but you know what?
 It gets the point across.

-Yes, positive reinforcement works and we should all use it, but maybe not every second of the day.
+Yes, positive reinforcement works and we should all use it, but maybe not every second of the day for every dog.

 4. Don’t use a choke or prong collar.
 They’re outdated.